The Truth About Burial Insurance With Alzheimer’s or Dementia

 The policyholder will pay a premium for this coverage and then pass on the benefit to their beneficiaries.
 The beneficiary is then responsible for paying for all aspects of their loved one’s funeral, including casket and vault costs and cremation expenses.

-Suppose you have someone in your family who has Alzheimer’s disease, dementia, or another form of mental illness.
 In that case, it may be vital for them to have burial insurance for Alzheimer’s / Dementia before they die so that they can provide some security for their loved ones who will soon inherit their assets after passing away.

 Is a medical test required for Burial insurance for Alzheimer’s / Dementia?